-Usually operating within one dominant domestic market and holding shares in numerous, diverse local markets, these enterprises reap the highly lucrative rewards of being household names in multiple countries.
+Usually operating within one dominant domestic market and holding shares in numerous, diverse local markets with local brands, these enterprises reap the highly lucrative rewards of being household names in multiple countries.

 There is also the added challenge of navigating how thousands of employees are communicating a company’s brand vision – particularly in an age where one tweet can pose a risk to decades of investment in global brand management strategies.

-But what is a global branding?
+But what is global branding?
 Why is it so important to the success of international corporations, and what strategies can your business take to build a successful global brand strategy?

 Global branding: a definition

-Each market has its own behaviors, cultural nuances and consumer trends, so requires specialized variations of this original brand identity.
-For instance, the global marketing strategy of brands like Nike takes into account that the messaging and imagery which works in the UK is unlikely to have the same impact or appeal in China.
+Each market has its own behaviors, cultural nuances, and consumer trends requiring specialized variations of this original brand identity.
+For instance, the global marketing strategy of brands like Nike takes into account that the messaging and imagery that works in the UK are unlikely to have the same impact or appeal in China or Japan.

-With this in mind, all successful global brand strategy leaders, from Calvin Klein to Microsoft, know that while some corporate identity elements such as brand values and logos must remain consistent across all countries, local departments also need to be given enough power to adapt products and messaging to appeal to their consumers.
+With this in mind, all successful global brand strategy leaders, from Calvin Klein to Microsoft, know that while some corporate identity elements such as brand values, brand name and logos must remain consistent across all countries, local departments also need to be given enough power to adapt products and messaging to appeal to their consumers.
 It’s a fine balancing act between creating a shared brand experience worldwide and being adaptable enough to remain relevant in each specific country.